 Unlike other natural resources that are found deep within the earth’s core, Granite forms close to the surface and as a result shallow quarries are all that is needed to get the raw granite into manageable small stone blocks for shipment.
 To do this, small holes are drilled in the shape of the desire block size.
 Carefully planned explosives are then placed into the holes in order to create blasts big enough to separate the block of granite from the bedrock without breaking the block itself.

-Extreme care is taken throughout this whole process in order to ensure safe transfer of the granite, and the safety of the minors working in the stone quarries.
+Extreme care is taken throughout this whole process in order to ensure safe transfer of the, and the safety of the minors working in the stone quarries before it is turned into a kitchen worktop, bathroom countertop, or other stone furnishing.
+We are also experts in marble worktops and granite countertops, so get in touch to find out more.